-If you're getting calls or text messages that you consider to be harassing or annoying, find out what you can do.
+If you're getting calls or text messages that you consider to be nuisances or scams, find out what you can do.

 Taking action against unwanted calls and text messages